OmkarDa1vi/EzRP/README.md

-MERN Stack Inventory & Management System
+MERN Stack ERP System
 This is a full-stack MERN (MongoDB, Express, React, Node.js) application with a comprehensive admin panel for managing products, inventory, sales, customers, and more.
 It features a secure, permission-based access control system using JSON Web Tokens (JWT).

 Project Structure
-mern-auth-project/
+EzRP/
 ├── backend/
 │   ├── controllers/
 │   ├── middleware/